greenscreens-io/webcomponents/manual/quickintro.md

 It is different approach, relying soley on browser engine and tag activation.
 There is no need for custom **controller** classes etc. Every component is a handler for child element (html tags) and forwards native browser events across components.

-To lear more how to develop SPA application with WebComponents, check out our showcase apps such as [Extension App](../demos/extension/index.html).
+To learn more how to develop SPA applications with WebComponents, check out our showcase apps such as [Extension App](../demos/extension/index.html).

 [Extension App](../demos/extension/index.html) is a showcase UI for our browser extension for Green Screens Web Terminal for IBM i developed with WebComponents.
 Here, the basic development concepts are presented showing interaction between various componentes and dynamic templates.